uCiC-app/slate/source/includes/_eventrooms.md

     "thumb": "https://media.ucic.vc/media/fba18fda-1986-4abb-8e96-fb24f70ad9bd/thumb.jpg"
   },
   "participantCount": 99,
+  "verifyScore": 2,
+  "verifyPtPositive": 3,
+  "verifyPtTotal": 4,
   "yourVerification": "verified" // { "verified", "none", "deverified" }
 }
 ```

 This endpoint retrieves the high level info for a given event room.

 **Note:** radius is expressed in meters.

+**Verification data**

+There are 4 pieces of data provided to do with the verification system:

+- `verifyScore`:  The net score, summing the total up and down votes for the veracity of the event
+- `verifyPtPositive`: The total verification points cast in favour of verification of the event
+- `verifyPtTotal`: The total verification points cast for the event
+- `yourVerification`: Indicating how the current client has (or hasn't) voted for the event's validity

+Current scheme is to display the verification as a % of `verifyPtPositive`/`verifyPtTotal`, but only if `verifyPtTotal` >= 3.
+If `verifyPtTotal` is < 3, the event is still "pending" verification (getting at least some number of points either way) before displaying the % score.

 ### HTTP Request